KunjanMalik/linux/README.md

 After the successful results, we worked on handling concurrent exits in multi-VCPU VM .
 This was achieved using atomic read and atomic increment functionality.
 With this, we built the complete solution and tested our output using the above mentioned test script.

 ### 2. Steps described in the readme.md file.
+For our code changes, you can refer the following files:
+ ~linux/arch/x86/kvm/cupid.c
+ ~linux/arch/x86/kvm/vmx/vmx.c
-You can refer to the our code changes to achieve the requirement and follow the above steps.
+To run the entre setup, please follow above steps and execute the test script code mentioned above test scriot section and follow the all the above steps.

 ### 3. Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?